cunybpl/nycet_pnp/src/content/guides/systems/air-cooled-chiller.md

 ### Compressor

 The compressor increases the temperature and pressure of the refrigerant; a chiller may have one or more compressors.
 Air-cooled chillers typically have screw, scroll and reciprocating compressors.
 Reciprocating compressors are one of the most widely used types of compressors in this type of chillers.
 It comprises a cylinder and a piston that performs reciprocating motion to enable the compression of the refrigerant.
 Screw compressors can produce high pressure for small amounts of refrigerant vapor, compressing the refrigerant between a pair of meshing screws.
 Scroll compressors have two interleaved scrolls that simultaneously rotate to compress the refrigerant vapor in a chamber.
+<a class="continue" href="/documents/components/constant-speed-compressor-and-motor"><span>Continue Reading</span><i class="fa fa-arrow-right"></i></a>

 ### Condenser Fan

 Condenser fans of an air-cooled chiller cool down the refrigerant by forcing airflow over the condenser coils using outdoor air.

+#### Constant-speed, Constant-volume Condenser Fan

+A constant-speed, constant-volume (CSCV) fan uses a power-driven rotating impeller to circulate air at a single speed.
+<a class="continue" href="/documents/components/constant-speed-constant-volume-fan-and-motor"><span>Continue Reading</span><i class="fa fa-arrow-right"></i></a>

+#### Variable-speed, Variable-volume Condenser Fan

+A variable-speed, variable-volume (VSVV) fan uses a power-driven rotating impeller to circulate air.
+Air flow rates fluctuate as required by the plant and system it serves.
+<a class="continue" href="/documents/components/variable-speed-variable-volume-fan-and-motor"><span>Continue Reading</span><i class="fa fa-arrow-right"></i></a>

 ### Expansion Valve